-There are some things you can do to help prevent and manage low diastolic pressure:
+Some things you can do to help prevent and manage low diastolic pressure may include:

 - Eat a heart-healthy diet.
-This diet includes plenty of fruits, vegetables, and whole grains.
-For protein, stick to lean meats and fish.
-Avoid fatty foods.
+This includes eating plenty of fruits, vegetables, whole grains, and lean protein.

 - Drink enough fluids and avoid alcohol, which can increase your risk of dehydration.

-- Stay physically active and start an exercise program.
-Ask your doctor what type and amount of exercise is safe for you.
+- Stay physically active with an exercise program.
+A doctor can determine what type and amount of exercise is safe for you.

 - Maintain a moderate weight.
-If you’re overweight, your doctor can help you create a safe weight loss plan.
+If you are looking to lose weight, a doctor can help you create a safe weight loss plan.